Ben Barnes (Maryland politician): In the legislature

+In December 2025, after Adrienne A. Jones announced that she would step down as Speaker of the Maryland House of Delegates, Barnes reportedly began making phone calls to his colleagues expressing interest about a run for speaker.
+Barnes dropped out of the race a few days later, endorsing Joseline Peña-Melnyk.

 Political positions

+Development initiatives

+During the 2023 legislative session, Barnes spearheaded a campaign to allow Prince George's County officials to appoint a member to the Maryland Stadium Authority.

 Education

 During the 2019 legislative session, Barnes introduced legislation that would expand the University System of Maryland Board of Regents to include the Maryland Secretary of Commerce, two members appointed by the president of the Maryland Senate and the Speaker of the Maryland House of Delegates, and a second student member.
 The bill passed both chambers unanimously and was signed into law by Governor Hogan on April 30, 2019.

-In January 2020, Barnes proposed an amendment to change how much funding the state would provide toward education funding in Baltimore and Prince George's County, resulting in an annual increase of $146.9 million and a $202.9 million respectively by 2030.
+In January 2020, during debate on the Blueprint for Maryland's Future, Barnes proposed an amendment to change how much funding the state would provide toward education funding in Baltimore and Prince George's County, resulting in an annual increase of $146.9 million and a $202.9 million respectively by 2030.

-Barnes supported legislation introduced during the 2021 legislative session that would allow college athletes to profit off their name, image, and likeness.
+During the 2021 legislative session, Barnes supported a bill that would allow college athletes to profit off their name, image, and likeness.

+During the 2025 legislative session, Barnes voted against reforms to the Blueprint for Maryland's Future proposed by Governor Wes Moore, which included funding delays for community schools and the implementation of collaborative time.
+He voted for an amended version of Moore's bill that reinstated funding for community schools and reduced the proposed delay in collaborative time.